Definition of Accounting

-One part of accounting focuses on presenting the information in the form of general-purpose financial statements (balance sheet, income statement, etc.) to people outside of the company.
+One part of accounting focuses on presenting the financial information in the form of general-purpose financial statements (balance sheet, income statement, etc.) that are distributed to people outside of the company.
 These external reports must be prepared in accordance with generally accepted accounting principles often referred to as GAAP or US GAAP.
-This part of accounting is referred to as financial accounting.

 Another part of accounting focuses on providing a company's management with the information needed to keep the business financially healthy.
 Although some of the information comes from recorded transactions, many of the analyses and reports include estimated and projected amounts based on various assumptions.
 Generally, this information is not distributed to people outside of the company's management.
 A few examples of this information are budgets, standards for controlling operations, and estimating selling prices when quoting prices for new work.

 Other Examples of Accounting

 Some of the many other examples of accounting include:

 - Income tax planning, advising, and reporting

 - Auditing the financial statements of companies and other organizations

 - Providing general business advice